-With respect to our suppliers, we recognized that most are not SEC registrants subject to the Rule, and therefore are not familiar with its requirements.
-To follow-up on the in-person training we provided to these suppliers last year, we made training available on our dedicated supplier web portal.
-On this website, we also posted our supplier letter, frequently asked questions and responses, and the Template.
+Since we utilize many of the same suppliers from year to year, most are familiar with the requirements of the law and our expectations.
+We trained new suppliers, as necessary.
+We also made training available on our dedicated supplier web portal.
+On this website, we also post our supplier letter, frequently asked questions and responses, and link to CMRT.
 We grouped all conflict minerals-related documents in a single electronic site for the convenience of our suppliers.
-We intend to review our training programs regularly to ensure they are continuously aligned with current regulations, our initiatives, and the tools we use.

-We also sent detailed communications to all of our direct suppliers of materials and components worldwide (excluding service and non-manufacturing suppliers), outlining our expectations concerning supply chain due diligence, and directing suppliers to utilize the Template to provide information.
+We also sent detailed communications to all of our direct suppliers of materials and components worldwide (excluding service and non-manufacturing suppliers), outlining our expectations concerning supply chain due diligence, and directing suppliers to utilize the CMRT to provide information.
 Specifically, we sent a letter to all of our global manufacturing suppliers, followed up with at least two letters and then we personally contacted each supplier that had not responded.
 We also made follow-up calls as necessary to these suppliers.
 We translated these communications into eight foreign languages and completed mailings to suppliers of our foreign manufacturing facilities, using a similar follow-up approach to ensure suppliers to our foreign manufacturing locations responded.